 Although medical marijuana is illegal on the federal level, the state of California still allows marijuana to be cultivated, sold, and used for medicinal purposes.
 However, Cooley has been cracking down on medical marijuana dispensaries, and the ordinance Mayor Villaraigosa signed limits the number of dispensaries that are allowed to operate within Los Angeles County limits.

 Joseph faces 24 criminal counts.
 His bail was set at $350,000.

 Following an arrest for cultivating, selling, or possessing medical marijuana, it’s important to contact an attorney as quickly as possible to ensure your legal rights are defended.
-California permits the use of medical marijuana, and an attorney can uphold your rights to sell, use, or possess medical marijuana under the those laws.
-Due to conflict with federal laws and city ordinances, like the one passed by Mayor Villaraigosa, many Los Angeles County residents are finding themselves in trouble with the law for something that is legal under state law.
+California permits the use of medical marijuana, and an attorney can uphold your rights to sell, use, or possess medical marijuana under those laws.
+Due to conflict with federal laws and city ordinances, like the one passed by Mayor Villaraigosa, many Los Angeles County residents are finding themselves in trouble with the law for something legal under state law.
 If you have found yourself in this situation, contact a South Bay drug crimes attorney at Okabe & Haushalter today to learn what can be done to defend you against your drug crime charges!